mattermost/docs/source/developer/developer.rst

 - You share our values, and work in accordance with those values.
 - You're proficient in Golang, React and/or React Native, or are able to ramp quickly into those languages.
 - You're ready to complete our technical interview process.
-- Ideal, but not required: Experience working in online communities, having made at least one `Help Wanted <https://github.com/search?utf8=%E2%9C%93&q=org%3Amattermost+state%3Aopen+Help+Wanted&type=Issues&ref=searchresults?>`_ pull request to a Mattermost repository, working on other Golang, React or React Native apps)
+- Ideal, but not required: Experience working in online communities, having made at least one `Help Wanted <https://github.com/search?utf8=%E2%9C%93&q=org%3Amattermost+state%3Aopen+Help+Wanted&type=Issues&ref=searchresults?>`_ pull request to a Mattermost repository, working on other Golang, React or React Native apps.

 Internships
 -------------------------